CMU-313/CMU-313.github.io/docs/projects/P2/3_secondsprint.md

     - [ ] Automated test cases for the implemented functionalities
     - [ ] GitHub Actions running on the repository and passing on the main branch
     - [ ] Created `UserGuide.md` file containing user documentation of the new feature that fulfills the guidelines given above
+    - [ ] A functional new feature that works when following the steps in `UserGuide.md`.
+Note that we aren't expecting the feature to be bug free, but it should work under general expected usage.

 To receive full credit for the reflections, we expect:

 - [ ] A detailed, well written, and well structured reflection on each of the provided guiding questions